 The practical driving test is a test of your ability to drive a car without assistance from your instructor or accompanying driver.
 It covers a range of situations and road conditions and involves demonstrating your ability to manoeuvre the car safely in both forward and reverse gears.
+Since December 2017, the practical driving test has also included the use of a satnav (satellite navigation system).

 The Practical Driving Test is made up of three parts:

-The DSA have stated:
+The DVSA have stated:

 Professional driving tuition is the most effective way to make sure that you are fully prepared to take your practical driving test.